 8: Invest in affordable smart home devices to monitor your home from afar.

-When it comes down to it, protecting your home doesn't have to cost an arm and a leg.
-Follow these simple tips for a safer, more secure home, and as always — don't hesitate to reach out to the Hedge team with questions regarding home safety and security systems.
+When it comes down to it, protecting your home doesn't have to be complicated — or cost an arm and a leg.
+Follow these simple, inexpensive tips for a safer, more secure home, and as always — don't hesitate to reach out to the Hedge team with questions regarding home safety and security systems.